If You're Being Stalked

 2. Develop a safety plan.

-Working with a CARE advocate to make a safety plan can help reduce the risk of harm and help you feel more safe.
+Working with a CARE advocate to make a safety plan can help reduce the risk of harm and help you feel safer.
 Visit the Responding to Relationship Violence page to find more information and some safety planning tools.
+For additional information on safety planning and strategies, see Stalking Awareness Safety Strategies (pdf).

 3. Keep track of the stalker's behavior using a Stalking Incident and Behavior Log.